Lumiox/TkSmash/README.md

 <p>As it depends on those collaborators, this project may evolve in the future.
 We will keep you informed if we intend to do so.</p>
 <h4>How can I be part of the project ?</h4>
 <p>If you are familiar with the GitHub world and community, the reponse is obvious : if you propose modifications, if you add and therefore improve this content, we will be really glad to add and specify your contribution to this project.</p>
+<h4>What should I know about this project ?</h4>
+<p>This project is part of a project that will be marked by teachers qualified in the computer science and programming fields.
+This note will count for the french "baccalauréat", and is therefore coded and commented in FRENCH.
+However, if you express your interest in an English translation, we can translate the whole project once it has been graded : the project will be open to such translation starting from July.</p>
-<p>Note : as a first in colloborative programming, we have kept this project basic, and are aware of the strong parts that should be improved and / or optimised</p>
+<p><strong>Note :</strong> as a first in colloborative programming, we have kept this project basic, and are aware of the strong parts that should be improved and / or optimised</p>
 </section>